-Rachel described, at age four, experiencing the death of her dearly-loved grandmother.
-At one point in the story, Rachel described how this experience helped her develop a kind of resiliency that then helped her cope with the death of her father when she was an adolescent.
+At this point in her story, Rachel describes how the experience of dealing with her grandmother's death helped her develop a kind of resiliency that then helped her cope with the death of her father when she was an adolescent.
 To me, this is a good example of what Bandura described as the development of "self efficacy".

-Crain (2000) summarizes Bandura by stating, "The most influential source of knowledge is actual performance.
+Crain (2000) summarizes Bandura by stating,

+The most influential source of knowledge is actual performance.
 If we repeatedly succeed at tasks, our sense of efficacy increases...once we have developed a robust sense of efficacy in an area, we are not too troubled by temporary setbacks" (pg.
 203).